alemart/encantar-js/docs/api/trackable-pointer.md

 `pointer.movementDuration: number, read-only`

 The total time, in seconds, in which this pointer has moved.
-You can get the average speed of motion, excluding the times in which this pointer has not moved, by calculating the ratio `movementLength / movementDuration`.
+You can get the average speed of motion, excluding the times in which this pointer remained stationary, by calculating the ratio `movementLength / movementDuration`.

 ### isPrimary

 `pointer.isPrimary: boolean, read-only`

-Whether or not this is the primary pointer among all pointers of this [type](#type).
+Whether or not this is the primary pointer among all pointers of this [kind](#kind).
 A typical primary pointer is that of a finger that touches the screen when no other fingers are touching it.

 ### kind

 `pointer.kind: string, read-only`

-The type of device that originated this pointer.
+The kind of device that originated this pointer.
 Typically `"touch"`, `"mouse"` or `"pen"`.